Application, Fees & Funding

 How to apply

-If you accept an offer to study and NHS funded course your department will contact the NHS Grants Unit who will send you an invite to apply online for this bursary and any additional allowances you may be entitled to.
+If you accept an offer to study an NHS funded course your department will contact the NHS Grants Unit who will send you an invite to apply online for this bursary and any additional allowances you may be entitled to.
 You can also register to apply online at the NHS Bursaries website.

 You should apply for the loan online at Student Finance England and you are advised to apply as early as possible.
 When applying it is important that you read the questions carefully, and tick the box indicating that you are applying for a means-tested NHS bursary.
 You will need to supply evidence of your NHS bursary at a later stage but do not wait for this before you apply for the loan.

-Eligible BSc Social Work students can apply for the standard statutory support package including maintenance loans, grants, bursaries and tuition fee loans.
+Eligible BSc Social Work students can apply for the standard statutory support package including maintenance loans, bursaries and tuition fee loans.

 Department of Health Social Work Bursary